littlebyteorg/appledb/API.md

 To stay updated on changes to the API (and AppleDB development in general), you can join our [Discord](https://discord.gg/QBj8pBa).

+### 2025-09-14

+- Add `signed` to all *OS firmwares that Apple is still signing.
+This is either an array of devices for which the build is still signed or `true` meaning all devices are signed.
+Absence of this value means the build is completely unsigned.
+Note that this uses IPSW build manifests, where available, for iOS, iPadOS, bridgeOS, macOS, and visionOS, and falls back to OTA build manifests in all other cases.

 ### 2025-09-12

 - Add `buildId` and `systemImageId` to *OS firmwares, where applicable. `buildId` mirrors `BuildID` and `systemImageId` mirrors `SystemImageID` from `/System/Library/CoreServices/SystemVersion.plist`. `buildId` is a top level firmware key, while `systemImageId` is per source (as it differs between root FS images).